spatialos/gdk-for-unity/docs/reference/glossary.md

 ## Worker origin

-The worker origin allows you to translate the origin of all SpatialOS entities checkout out by a given worker.
+The worker origin allows you to translate the origin of all SpatialOS entities checked out by a given worker.

-When connecting multiple workers in the same scene, you can use this origin as an offset to ensure no unwanted physical interactions between those game objects occur.
+When connecting multiple workers in the same Scene, you can use this origin as an offset to ensure no unwanted physical interactions between those game objects occur.

 ## Worker’s view

-A worker’s view consists of all [SpatialOS entities](#spatialos-entity) that a worker is currently [interested in](https://docs.improbable.io/reference/<%(Var key="worker_sdk_version")%>/shared/glossary#interest) and has [checked out](#checking-out).
+A worker’s view consists of all [SpatialOS entities](#spatialos-entity) that a worker is [interested in](https://docs.improbable.io/reference/<%(Var key="worker_sdk_version")%>/shared/glossary#interest) and has [checked out](#checking-out).

 In the GDK, this view is used to populate the [worker’s world](#worker-s-world) and to synchronize any changes between the worker’s view and the worker’s world.